ibm-cloud-docs/cloud-databases/howto-manage-backups.md

 - Backups cannot be deleted.
 - If you delete your deployment, its backups are deleted automatically.
 - Scheduling of the daily backup is not configurable.
-- Backups are restorable to other regions, except for `eu-de` and `par-01`, which can only restore backups between each other (e.g., `par-01` backups can be restored to `eu-de`, and vice versa).
+- Backups are restorable to other regions, except for `eu-de` and `par-01`, which can restore backups only between each other (for example, `par-01` backups can be restored to `eu-de`, and vice versa).
 - Backup storage is encrypted.
 If you need to manage the encryption keys, you can do so with the [Key Protect integration](/docs/cloud-databases?topic=cloud-databases-key-protect#byok-for-backups).
 Otherwise, they are encrypted with a key that is automatically generated for your deployment.
 - Backups are also restorable across accounts, but only by using the API and only if the user that is running the restore has access to both the source and destination accounts.

 ## Backups in the UI
 {: #backup-ui}

 The backup types have their respective tabs, either _On-demand_ or _Automatic_.
 Each backup is listed with its type and when the backup was taken.
-Click the timestamp to change its format between elapsed time, local time, and Coordinated Universal Time (UTC).
+Click the timestamp to change its format between elapsed time, local time, and Coordinated Universal Time.

 ![List of backups on the Backups tab](images/backups-list.png){: caption="Figure 1.
 List of backups on the Backups tab" caption-side="bottom"}

 Click the backup to reveal information for that specific backup, including its full ID.
-For restore options, there is a **Restore** button or a pre-formatted CLI command.
+A **Restore** button, or pre-formatted CLI command, is there for restore options.

 ## Backups in the CLI
 {: #backup-ui-cli}